Recreation, Parks, and Tourism

 Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better or permission of the instructor.

-History, theory, research, physiological basis, and application of psychophysiology/biofeedback and other self-regulatory techniques.
-Covers wearable devices, electromyographic, thermal, respiration, electrodermal, heart rate and electroencephalographic feedback techniques, and self-practice of autogenic training.
+Explore the mind-body/body-mind connection with psychophysiology/biofeedback and other self-regulatory approaches.
+Includes history, theory, research and applications of muscle, posture, thermal, respiration, electrodermal, heart rate, electroencephalographic, wearable devices, and self-practice of autogenic training.
 Lecture, 2 units; laboratory, 1 unit.

 Course Attributes: